Mortgages For Second-Time Buyers

 What is a second-time buyer?

-Anyone who has previously owned a property, whether purchased using a mortgage or not and is now looking to buy another one would be classed as a second-time buyer.
+Anyone who has previously owned a property, whether purchased using a mortgage or not and is now looking to buy another one would be a second-time buyer.
 This is the case regardless of the reasons behind the purchase or how long it may have been between transactions.

 It also makes no difference if you no longer own – or are named as an owner – of the property (or properties) you’ve bought in the past.